DarkGhostHunter/Larapoke/README.md

 This will forcefully inject the script, even if there is no form, into the route.
 You can also apply this to a [route group](https://laravel.com/docs/routing#route-groups).

-Since a route group may contain routes without any form, you can add the `detect` option to the middleware which will scan the Response for a form and inject the script only if it finds one.
+Since a route group may contain routes without any form, you can add the `detect` option to the middleware which will scan the Response for a CSRF token and inject the script only if it finds one.

 ```php
 <?php